akanksha-ap/demo1/README.md

 # demo1
-It is just for a demo
+It is just a demo.